buttonchicken/ReviewForumDRF/README.md

 **postman collection included to test the API's easily**

 Python version required >= 3.9.5
-There are 2 ways to run this project:
-1. Activate the virutal environment where all the dependencies are installed.
-2. Install the dependencies using **pip install -r requirements.txt**
+You can run this project by installing the dependencies using **pip install -r requirements.txt**

 Server can be started using **python3 manage.py runserver** Migrations can be done using **python3 manage.py makemigrations** followed by **python3 manage.py migrate**